aolle/aolle.github.io/_pages/about.md

 In his free time, he focuses on hardware and software security, as well as contributing to open source projects.
 He is currently one of the developers for the [OWASP WebGoat project](https://owasp.org/www-project-webgoat/).

+*Any opinions expressed are solely my own and do not express the views or opinions of my employer*.

 # Workshops

 During my role as a Solutions Architect at Red Hat, I've had the opportunity to design various workshops tailored to our clients' needs.